veronicaguerrini/BFQzip/README.md

 We propose three different modes to compress FASTQ files by using two well-known compressors: [PPMd](https://www.7-zip.org/7z.html) and [BSC](http://libbsc.com/).

 Mode 1 (option *-1* or *--m1*) consists in compressing the whole FASTQ file reconstructed (bases and quality scores components are interleaved as in the FASTQ format).
-Note that we are not interested in compressing the headers component, for which one can use any state-of-the-art strategy that tokenizes it.
+Note that we are not interested in compressing the headers component, for which one may use state-of-the-art strategies that tokenize it.
 Nevertheless, to report the original headers component in the FASTQ file reconstructed, please use option *--headers*.

 Mode 2 (option *-2* or *--m2*) consists in compressing the bases and the quality scores components separately.